Message from the Director of Health

 What to do if you are sick

-- If you are at higher risk for severe illness (over 60; with underlying health conditions such as heart disease, diabetes, or lung disease; a weakened immune system; are pregnant), call your healthcare provider for advice.
+- If you are at higher risk for severe illness (over 60; with underlying health conditions such as obesity, heart disease, diabetes, or lung disease; a weakened immune system; are pregnant), call your healthcare provider for advice.

 - Stay home except to get medical care.
 Avoid public areas.
 Avoid public transportation, including ride sharing.
 If you are mildly ill with COVID-19 you can isolate at home during your illness, you may not need medical care.
-If you are mildly ill, and have questions about your symptoms, consider calling one of the hotlines listed above or the telehealth option offered by many health insurance plans.
+If you are mildly ill, and have questions about your symptoms, consider calling one of the hotlines listed above or the telehealth options offered by many health insurance plans.

 - Separate yourself from other people and animals in your home.
 Stay in a separate room, separate from other household members.
 Use a separate bathroom, if possible.